julienschmidt/httprouter/README.md

 But this approach sidesteps the strict core rules of this router to avoid routing problems.
 A cleaner approach is to use a distinct sub-path for serving files, like `/static/*filepath` or `/files/*filepath`.

-## Web Frameworks & Co based on HttpRouter
+## Web Frameworks based on HttpRouter
 If the HttpRouter is a bit too minimalistic for you, you might try one of the following more high-level 3rd-party web frameworks building upon the HttpRouter package:
 * [Ace](https://github.com/plimble/ace): Blazing fast Go Web Framework
 * [api2go](https://github.com/univedo/api2go): A JSON API Implementation for Go